With Our Clients Every Step of the Way

 - Attempting, by physical threat, to put someone else in fear of imminent serious injury.

 Simple assault is charged as a disorderly persons offense unless it occurs in a fight between two consenting people, in which case it is charged as a petty disorderly persons offense.
-If you are facing a violent crimes charge, you should hire a skilled assault defense lawyer in New Jersey.
+If you are facing a violent crime charge, you should hire a skilled assault attorney in New Jersey.

 Aggravated Assault